 Nontraditional Career Students

-Due to federal grant guidelines, the Perkins Grant staff members cannot assist students with developmental coursework.
-Furthermore, the Perkins Grant does not provide funds directly to students, but instead funds a variety of programs designed to help Career & Technical Education students succeed.
+Due to federal grant guidelines, the CTE Student Support Team cannot assist students with developmental coursework.
+Furthermore, the Perkins Grant does not provide funds directly to students, but instead funds initiatives designed to help Career & Technical Education students succeed.